When to Visit Key West, Florida: What to Expect by Season & Month

 Spring

 Kickstart your summer with a springtime visit to Key West.
-Ideal temperatures and low humidity make spring a great time to visit.
+With its ideal temperatures and low humidity, we think spring a great time to visit the island.

-In spring, the rainfall and humidity of the summer haven’t set in yet, so you’ll spend plenty of time outdoors exploring the top-rated Key West attraction.
-Cruise the Dry Tortugas or watch the flowers blooming on a house and garden tour.
+In spring, the rainfall and humidity of the summer haven’t set in yet.
+That gives us plenty of time outdoors to explore many of our favorite Key West attractions.
+In our opinion, spring is an ideal time to cruise the Dry Tortugas or watch the flowers blooming on a house and garden tour.

 Key West Spring

-Foodies should definitely consider visiting Key West in the spring.
-With pink shrimp, spiny lobster, and stone crab in season, you can enjoy nightly seafood feasts at the island’s top restaurants.
+Foodies should also consider visiting Key West in the spring.
+With pink shrimp, spiny lobster, and stone crab in season, it’s a fantastic season to enjoy nightly seafood feasts at the island’s top restaurants.

 Water temperatures in spring are cool but refreshing, so you can pack in maximum beach time or try out some water sports.
-Visiting at this time of year means you’ll have no problem grabbing a spot on Key West’s pristine sands.
+With the smaller crowds, we’ve noticed that visiting at this time of year means there’s no problem grabbing a spot on Key West’s pristine sands.

-One caveat: Be sure to avoid the spring break dates if you have a low tolerance for rowdy college kids.
-Accommodation prices are low, though, so you can snap up great deals on some stunning hotels.
+One caveat: We recommend avoiding the spring break dates if you have a low tolerance for rowdy college kids.
+(We certainly do!)
+On the flipside, accommodation prices are low, so you can snap up great deals on some of our favorite hotels on the island.

 Summer

-Luckily, there are some great indoor activities, including the Key West Shipwreck Treasure Museum and The Key West Aquarium.
-Make sure you pack a waterproof jacket and umbrella and keep your days spontaneous.
+Luckily, we’ve found some great indoor activities during these wet days, including the Key West Shipwreck Treasure Museum and the Key West Aquarium.

 Key West Summer

-People flock to the coast in summer to escape the soaring temperatures, but Florida Keys’ beaches aren’t as idyllic at this time of year.
-While warm sea water sounds like a dream, the reality is that you’ll have limited options to cool off from the sweltering heat.
+People flock to the coast in summer to escape the soaring temperatures, but we don’t think Florida Keys’ beaches are as idyllic at this time of year.
+While warm sea water sounds like a dream, the reality is that, from our experience, you’ll have limited options to cool off from the sweltering heat.

 Fall

-A visit to Key West in the fall may give you sunny blue skies, or it may give you sticky, overcast days and sudden downpours.
-The hurricane risk remains high in early fall, and showers are still likely.
+We’ll admit that it’s hard to put a finger on fall in Key West.
+A visit to the island in the autumn months may give you sunny blue skies, or it may give you sticky, overcast days and sudden downpours.
+Oh, and the hurricane risk remains high in early fall, and showers are still likely.

-Temperatures and humidity steadily decrease as the season progresses, bringing respite from the stifling summers.
-Water temperatures also drop, so your dips in the sea will give you a much-needed refresh on beach days.
+The good news?
+We finally see temperatures and humidity steadily decrease as the season progresses, bringing respite from the stifling summers.
+Water temperatures also drop, so your dips in the sea will give you a much-needed refresh on those beach days we’ve come to love on our trips to Key West.

 Key West Fall

-With kids back at school, the crowds melt away, and it’ll be easier to find deals on the top hotels in Key West.
-There’s a feeling of tranquillity and relief in the air after a hot and busy season.
+With kids back at school, we finally notice the crowds melt away.
+And, from our experience planning trips to the Florida Keys, it’ll be easier to find deals at our favorite hotels in Key West.
+We love the feeling of tranquility and relief in the air after a hot and busy season.

-Fall is a peaceful time to visit and unwind from everyday life.
-While the rest of the country is getting their sweaters out, you can come to Key West in the fall if you’re not quite ready to say goodbye to summer yet.
+Overall, we think fall is a peaceful time to visit and unwind from everyday life.
+While the rest of the country is getting their sweaters out, you can come to Key West in autumn if you’re not quite ready to say goodbye to summer yet.
+(Are we ever?)

 Winter

 Unfortunately, winter is also the peak time for sun-seekers.
-With many states facing plunging temperatures and snowfall, visitors flock to the Florida Keys for some winter warmth.
+With many states facing plunging temperatures and snowfall, we see visitors flock to the Florida Keys for some winter warmth.

 Key West Winter

-As the island is small, Key West’s most popular attractions will fill up fast.
-This is great if you want a city flooded with life, but be prepared to go with the flow and have plenty of patience.
+As the island is small, we’ve noticed that Key West’s most popular attractions fill up fast.
+This is great if you want a city flooded with life, but we’d suggest being prepared to go with the flow and to have plenty of patience.

 By month